Responding to major supply disruptions

 Yes.
 Member countries can arrange to store oil outside of their national boundaries in other IEA member countries and include such stocks as part of their minimum 90-day requirement.

 What about countries outside IEA membership?

 Since the IEA was established, there have been significant shifts in the global energy landscape as other countries have emerged as major energy consumers.
 Recognising this, the IEA work has evolved and expanded.
-The IEA now works closely with non-member countries to find solutions to shared energy and environmental concerns.
+The IEA now works closely with countries outside the Agency to find solutions to shared energy and environmental concerns.
 Part of this work involves sharing the IEA expertise in handling major oil supply disruptions.
 For example, the IEA has been working closely over several years with China, India, Indonesia and Thailand to highlight the benefits of maintaining oil stocks and preparedness in the event of a major disruption in the supply chain.
 Both China and India have announced a goal to hold the same stock levels of 90 days as mandated by the IEA to its member countries.

 Can an IEA member country unilaterally use the oil stocks and, if it were to do so, what would happen?

-IEA member countries have emergency stockholding schemes in place not only to participate in an IEA collective action, but also to be able to respond in the case of a domestic crisis.
+IEA member countries have emergency stockholding schemes in place not only to participate in an IEA collective action but also to be able to respond in the case of a domestic crisis.
 Whenever a country uses its emergency stocks, it communicates to the IEA the details and circumstances.
 The stock levels in member countries are typically well above the minimum IEA level, so the use of emergency stocks does not necessarily mean going below the 90 days threshold.

 What is the IEA role in determining whether or not to release stocks?

 The IEA has established the Initial Contingency Response Plan for a rapid and effective collective response to an oil supply disruption.
 The plan works as follows:

 Does the IEA speak with OPEC during major disruptions?